exakat/exakat-docs/User/Configuration.rst

 Precedence
 ##########

-The exakat engine read directives from five places, with the following precedence :
+The exakat engine read directives from six places, with the following precedence :

 1. The command line options
 2. The .exakat.ini or .exakat.yaml file at the root of the code
+3. The environment variables
 3. The config.ini file in the project directory
 4. The exakat.ini file in the config directory
 5. The default values in the code